apache/airflow/docs/howto/connection/gcp.rst

 1. Use `Application Default Credentials
    <https://google-auth.readthedocs.io/en/latest/reference/google.auth.html#google.auth.default>`_,
-   such as via the metadata server when running on Google Compute Engine.
+   such as via the metadata server when running on Google Compute Engine or the GKE metadata server when running on GKE which allows mapping Kubernetes Service Accounts to GCP service accounts `Workload Identity
+   <https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity>`_.
+This can be useful
+   when managing minimum permissions for multiple Airflow deployments on a single GKE cluster which each have a different IAM footprint.
+It has the benefit of not storing google service account keys on disk nor in the Airflow database.
 2. Use a `service account
    <https://cloud.google.com/docs/authentication/#service_accounts>`_ key
    file (JSON format) on disk - ``Keyfile Path``.